 - Boxcar acne scars are scars that are depressed with steep borders.
-These usually appear on the temples and the cheeks, and are more difficult to treat than other type of acne scar.
+These usually appear on the temples and the cheeks and are more challenging to treat than other types of acne scars.

-- Icepick scars the most common type of acne scars — they’re from deep pinpoint pits.
+- Icepick scars are the most common type of acne scars from deep pinpoint pits.

-- Proper treatment of active acne and acne scars often boosts a person's self-esteem.
+- Proper treatment of active acne and acne scars often boosts self-esteem.

-- The best non-surgical treatment to date to help fade depressed acne scars is with fractional micro-needle radiofrequency.
+- The best non-surgical treatment to help fade depressed acne scars is fractional micro-needle radiofrequency.